Medacorp/Luigi-s-Mansion/Documentation/Save data.md

 ```
 {
     mansion_rank_s_achieved:Xb, //If the S Rank mansion has been obtained.
-    portrait_ghosts_defeated_in:{ //What portrait ghosts have been defeated in what mansions.
-        <name>:[ //A portrait ghost.
-            {
-                data_index:-1, //The mansion save data ID.
-                mansion_type:-1, //The mansion type ID.
-                speed:-1, //The fastest time on the portrait battle clear.
-                health:-1 //The best instance of lowest health on the portrait battle clear.
-            }
-        ]
-    },
     selected_portraits:{
         <name>:Xb //A portrait in the gallery and its selected frame type. -1b is not obtained.
     },
-    boos_caught:{}, //Flags of Boo names that have been captured, to show them in the Boo painting.
     trophy:{ //The trophy progress.
         <category>:{ //A category in the trophy.
             done:Xb, //Whether the category is completed.